Bakery

 After Sunday morning visits to Pine State Biscuits and the Stumptown Coffee Annex, we trudged across SE Portland to snap replacement Crema photos.

-Since we were already there, we had no choice but to order two coffee drinks.
-The Iced Vietnamese Coffee contained four shots of Stumptown Hair Bender espresso, sweetened condensed milk and half and half.
-With that much cream and sugar, of course it tasted good, and yes, it totally jacked us up.
-To balance out the drink, we sipped a small artistic latte, which was stellar.
+I ordered two coffee drinks.
+Iced Vietnamese Coffee contained four shots of Stumptown Hair Bender espresso, sweetened condensed milk and half and half.
+With that much cream and sugar, of course it tasted good, and yes, it totally jacked me up.
+To temper that drink’s effects, I sipped a small, stellar, and artistic latte.

 The barista revealed that Fortune inherited a lot of the pastry recipes when he purchased the space that became Crema.
 He also has no head baker.
 Different people specialize in different baked goods.
 The kitchen may be fractured, but Fortune’s crew clearly takes their roles seriously.
 Crema is one of the better bakeries I’ve been to on the West Coast, and a place I’d frequent if it was in Los Angeles.